-E: First semester:

-First Year That semester.
+First Year First semester:

 Work with graduate advisor to

 selectcourses based on

 concentration for first semester

 Second semester:

-Choose professor(s) to do directed study course-work
+1. Choose professor(s) to do directed study course-work

 with.

 2. Work with graduate advisor to complete degree plan

 3. File Degree Plan

 Second Year Third semester of degree:

 1. Continue course-work

 Fourth semester:

 1. File for graduation

 2. Complete coursework